 Seoul Biennale of architeCTure & Urbanism | 2017

-This inaugural Seoul Biennale of Architecture & Urbanism, titled “Imminent Commons” is an event initiated and organized by the Seoul Metropolitan Government and the Seoul Design Foundation.
+This inaugural Seoul Biennale of Architecture & Urbanism, titled “Imminent Commons” was initiated and organized by the Seoul Metropolitan Government and the Seoul Design Foundation.
 It is co-directed by Hyungmin Pai, acclaimed architectural historian, critic, alumnus of MIT and professor at the Seoul National University, and Alejandro Zaera-Polo, award-winning architect and professor at Princeton University, U.S.A.
-The two-month long Biennale exhibition, which launched on 1 September 2017, is a large-scale public event that presents programs and exhibits that address themes of a global scale, in particular relevance to urban settings.
+The two-month long Biennale exhibition, which launched on 1 September 2017, was a large-scale public event that presents programs and exhibits that address themes of a global scale, in particular relevance to urban settings.

-The Seoul Biennale proposes the thematic of nine essential Commons as a viable path towards a sustainable and just urbanism; four of which are the Ecology Commons of ‘Water, Air, Energy, Earth’, and five are the Technology Commons: Making, Moving, Communicating, Sensing, Recycling.
-With over 100 projects participating from around the globe, the Biennale is organized along two major exhibitions, the ‘Cities Exhibition’ and the ‘Thematic Exhibition’, located at two main venues in Seoul, the Zaha Hadid-designed Dongdaemun Design Plaza (DDP), and the Donuimun Museum Village.
-The Biennale's Live Projects include ongoing citizen participation programs, and take place at major historical and industrial sites in Seoul.
+The Seoul Biennale proposed the thematic of nine essential Commons as a viable path towards a sustainable and just urbanism; four of which are the Ecology Commons of ‘Water, Air, Energy, Earth’, and five are the Technology Commons: Making, Moving, Communicating, Sensing, Recycling.
+With over 100 projects participating from around the globe, the Biennale was organized along two major exhibitions, the ‘Cities Exhibition’ and the ‘Thematic Exhibition’, and located at two main venues in Seoul, the Zaha Hadid-designed Dongdaemun Design Plaza (DDP), and the Donuimun Museum Village.
+The Biennale's Live Projects included ongoing citizen participation programs, and took place at major historical and industrial sites in Seoul.

 CITIES Exhibition "Commoning Cities" | DONGDAEMUN DESIGN PLAZA (DDP)

 The Cities Exhibition was organized to serve as a platform to view principles of modern urbanism.
-Held at the DDP, it aimed to provide a global academic forum to discuss and promote creative ways to address urban issues through an active exchange of ideas.
-The principal aim was to provide a forum to view and address specifically, the current state and imminent future of the major city centers of the world.
+Held at the DDP, its orgnaizers aimed to provide a global academic forum in which to discuss and promote creative ways to address urban issues through an active exchange of ideas.
+Moreover, to create an extensive exhibition in which the audience could view the current state and imminent future of the major city centers of the world.

-Contributing to this exhibition are projects from 50 Cities from around the globe, tackling a broad range of issues that are a result of the realities of globalization, rapid urbanization and scarcity of public resources.
-At the same time, the city projects proposed how they are able to sustain their unique history, local culture, social and geographical contexts.
+Contributing to this exhibition were projects from 50 Cities from around the globe, tackling a broad range of issues that are a result of current realities of globalization, rapid urbanization, and scarcity of public resources.
+At the same time, the projects proposed how each city is making efforts to sustain their unique history, local culture, social and geographical contexts.

-These projects also provide viewers the opportunity to explore the common values that cities around the world promote, and to question city governance and proposed policy direction in a public venue.
+These projects also provided viewers the opportunity to explore in this public venue, the common values that cities around the world promote, and to question city governance and proposed policy direction .